grantcolley/headway/README.md

 #### Authorization Code Flow vs Authorization Code Flow with PKCE
 [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) steps:
-1. User clicks login in the application
+1. User clicks login in the application.
-2. The user is redirected to the authorization server (`/authorize` endpoint)
+2. The user is redirected to the authorization server (`/authorize` endpoint).
-3. The authorization server redirects the user to a login prompt
+3. The authorization server redirects the user to a login prompt.
-4. The user authenticates
+4. The user authenticates.
-5. the authorization server redirects the user back to the application with an `authorization code`, which can be used once
+5. the authorization server redirects the user back to the application with an `authorization code`, which can only be used once.
-6. The applications send the `authorization code` along with the applications `Client ID` and `Client Secret` to the authorization server (`/oauth/token` endpoint)
+6. The application sends the `authorization code` along with the applications `Client ID` and `Client Secret` to the authorization server (`/oauth/token` endpoint).
-7. The authorization server verifies the `authorization code`, `Client ID` and `Client Secret`
+7. The authorization server verifies the `authorization code`, `Client ID` and `Client Secret`.
-8. The authorization server responds with an `ID Token` and `Access Token` (and optionally, a `Refresh Token`)
+8. The authorization server sends to the application an `ID Token` and `Access Token` (and optionally, a `Refresh Token`) .
+9. The `Access Token` contains user claims.
-9. The application adds the `Access Token` to the authorization header in the form of a `Bearer` token of an `HttpClient` request to a WebApi to access a resource
+10. When the application wants to access a resource such as a WebApi it adds the `Access Token` containing user claims to the authorization header of a `HttpClient` request in the form of a `Bearer` token.

 [Authorization Clode Flow with Proof of Key for Code Exchange (PKCE)](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce) steps:
 \
-The *PKCE Authorization Code Flow* has very similar steps because it builds on the standard *Authentication Code Flow*.
+The *PKCE Authorization Code Flow* builds on the standard *Authentication Code Flow* so it has very similar steps.
-1. User clicks login in the application
+1. User clicks login in the application.
-2. The application creates a `code_verifier` and generates a `code_challenge` from it
+2. The application creates a `code_verifier` and generates a `code_challenge` from it.
-3. The user is redirected to the authorization server (`/authorize` endpoint) along with the `code_challenge`
+3. The user is redirected to the authorization server (`/authorize` endpoint) along with the `code_challenge`.
-4. The authorization server redirects the user to a login prompt
+4. The authorization server redirects the user to a login prompt.
-5. The user authenticates
+5. The user authenticates.
-6. the authorization server stores `code_challenge` and then redirects the user back to the application with an `authorization code`, which can be used once
+6. the authorization server stores the `code_challenge` and then redirects the user back to the application with an `authorization code`, which can only be used once.
-7. The applications send the `authorization code` along with the `code_verifier` (created in step 2.) to the authorization server (`/oauth/token` endpoint)
+7. The application sends the `authorization code` along with the `code_verifier` (created in step 2.) to the authorization server (`/oauth/token` endpoint).
-8. The authorization server verifies the `code_challenge` and `code_verifier`
+8. The authorization server verifies the `code_challenge` and `code_verifier`.
-9. The authorization server responds with an `ID Token` and `Access Token` (and optionally, a `Refresh Token`)
+9. The authorization server sends to the application an `ID Token` and `Access Token` (and optionally, a `Refresh Token`).
+The `Access Token` contains user claims.
-10. The application adds the `Access Token` to the authorization header in the form of a `Bearer` token of an `HttpClient` request to a WebApi to access a resource
+11. When the application wants to access a resource such as a WebApi it adds the `Access Token` containing user claims to the authorization header of a `HttpClient` request in the form of a `Bearer` token.

 #### Identity Providers
 Authentication is done through an Identity Provider that returns a token containing a RoleClaim called `headwayuser`.